Chasing Rainbows (1930 film): Reception

 The film was commercially successful, but not as much as expected.

 Love, Dressler, and Benny all received positive reviews for their performances.

-Preservation status
+Preservation

 Chasing Rainbows was mostly filmed in black and white, but had two sequences shot in Technicolor.
 The film survives, but the color scenes are lost, having been removed for a re-release in 1931 and were destroyed in the 1965 MGM vault fire.
 The audio from the missing technicolor scenes still exists on Vitaphone disks, including "Happy Days Are Here Again".

 The film has been issued on DVD in the Warner Archive Collection.